mkdoc/mktask/README.md

 ### Task Dependencies

-Task functions may declare an array of functions to call before the task function(s), dependencies are executed in parallel but they must all complete before the tasks are executed:
+Task functions may declare an array of functions to call before the task function(s).

+Dependencies are executed in parallel but they must all complete before the tasks are executed:

 ```javascript
 var mk = require('mktask');